Dr34msHunt3r/dotd/README.md

 ## What's new?
    New Icon App
    Feel free to add new recipes, update them, delete them, read them.
 Now you can also add ingredients collection together with new recipe!
+   Ingredients collection which you added with Recipe is available now to read in details screen